 - Interim District Meeting (of his/her district)

-- The Young Physicians-at-Large may be asked to serve as Executive Board liaisons to one or more committees.
+- The Young Physicians-at-Large may be asked to serve as Board liaisons to one or more committees.

 Election and Term of Office